Automattic/WP-Job-Manager/readme.txt

 * Fix - Transient clear query.
 * Tweak - New user notification pluggable function.
+* Tweak - Use subquery in keyword search to avoid long queries.
+* Tweak - Only search for keywords of 2 or more characters.
+* Tweak - job_manager_get_listings_keyword_length_threshold filter.

 = 1.23.11 =
 * Fix - Author check in job_manager_user_can_edit_job().